 In the above model, what Ratcliffe (2015) described as shifts in the kinds of possibility in people’s experiences is relevant.
 In depression, people experience “a change in one’s sense of belonging to the world” (p.
 50), and along with this change, the subjectively experienced options available for them in life narrow down or diminish.
-For many of our treatment-seekers, a similar pattern had occurred slowly outside of their lived experience: over years or decades of play, they did not lose sight of their available possibilities, but the possibilities became increasingly distant to them both in terms of availability and value.
-This autocatalytic process is consistent with social thinning models (McCrory et al., 2022), which suggest that childhood maltreatment can negatively snowball the quality and quantity of supportive social relationships.
-As a follow-up hypothesis, we suggest that an unsuccessfully treated adolescence trauma combined with coping-gaming overtaking one’s conative drive—accelerated by social thinning—can gradually narrow down the range of self-efficacy and distance the experienced availability and value of other life choices (Figure 2).
-Following the processual pattern in social thinning, we call the above hypothetical process “Life Thinning.”
+For many of our treatment-seekers, a similar pattern had occurred: over years or decades of play, the possibilities related to non-gaming goals became increasingly distant to them both in terms of availability and value.
+That is, they could less and less perceive themselves pursuing goals in non-gaming life domains, while the subjective value of those life domains also vanished gradually.
+This autocatalytic process resonates with social thinning models (McCrory et al., 2022), which suggest that childhood maltreatment can negatively snowball the quality and quantity of supportive social relationships.
+As a follow-up hypothesis, we suggest that an unsuccessfully treated adolescence trauma combined with coping-gaming overtaking one’s conative drive can gradually narrow down the range of self-efficacy and distance the experienced availability and value of goals in other life domains (Figure 2).
+We specifically use the term “experienced” here to highlight that, in principle, the goals in other life domains remained available—the participants had not lost the capacity to pursue them—but the efforts to do so were merely perceived as oversized in the moment.
+As years went by, their confidence in pursuing non-gaming efforts further thinned down.
+Following the processual pattern of social thinning, we call the above hypothetical process “life thinning.”

+As presented here, life thinning is partially related to the established idea of a single activity “dominating” a life in a manner that is not optimal for human wellbeing.
+So far, the literature has touched on this idea via mixed constructs that have not reached conceptual clarity.
+For instance, the term “preoccupation” has been used a long time and is still listed in the DSM-5-TR: “the individual thinks about previous gaming activity or anticipates playing the next game; Internet gaming becomes the dominant activity in daily life” (American Psychiatric Association (2022, p.
+913).
+Griffiths (2005), in turn, labels “salience” as the primary component of addiction and describes it to occur when an “activity becomes the most important activity in the person’s life” (p.
+193).
+In these descriptions, attention and incentive salience (e.g. Parr & Friston 2019; West & Brown 2013) are merged with having thoughts about gaming and, more holistically, gaming “overtaking” life (e.g., see Table S1 in Pontes et al. 2014).
+In contrast to the above, our notion of life thinning refers specifically to the process where non-gaming life domains—education, family, work, and other potential areas of long-term interest available—are increasingly experienced as out-of-reach due to lacking self-efficacy in those domains.
+By dissonance reduction, the values related to such non-gaming domains can likewise become more distant.
+Both etiologically and phenomenologically, “life thinning” is thus a distinct construct and aims to capture a very specific process that concerns a small group of specific people.

 Figure 2.
 Developmental life thinning and resilience-integrating models of gaming after adverse adolescent experiences and coping. = Experienced availability and values across life domains = Experienced availability and values in gaming Color strength = significance as experienced meaningfulness from value.
-Shape range = perceived availability through self-efficacy.
+Shape range = experienced availability through self-efficacy.